arjuncr/acrlinux-yocto/poky/documentation/ref-manual/migration-1.7.rst

 The QEMU recipe now uses a number of :term:`PACKAGECONFIG` options to enable various optional features.
-The method used to set defaults for these options means that existing ``local.conf`` files will need to be modified to append to ``PACKAGECONFIG`` for ``qemu-native`` and ``nativesdk-qemu`` instead of setting it.
+The method used to set defaults for these options means that existing ``local.conf`` files will need to be be modified to append to ``PACKAGECONFIG`` for ``qemu-native`` and ``nativesdk-qemu`` instead of setting it.
 In other words, to enable graphical output for QEMU, you should now have these lines in ``local.conf``: